 Some upgrades to materials came with cost reductions elsewhere – rear disc brakes gave way to drums in 1977.
 That helped keep the overall cost down – for what was a range-topper, a well-equipped 132 was lower in price than the higher-end CXs, Rekords, and Cortinas.
 Italy’s weak currency, perhaps the only good thing to come out of the economic problems there, made them cheap to export.

-The styling revisions were in the mode of the 131 and the E12 5-series, but the 132 looked good with new plastic bumpers – somehow they made it more modern looking than the earlier chrome sixties-style units.
+The styling revisions were in the mode of the 131 and the E12 5-series, but the 132’s new plastic bumpers made it more modern looking than the earlier chrome sixties-style units.

 Often advertised as “a sports car on the weekend,” the 132 had all of the basic ingredients of the biggest and best 131s, but with more room.
 It wasn’t quite as sharp a handler, but in 2000 form it was a good balance of a fun car to drive but a relaxing car to live with.